SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/LineageAndLegacy.md

 * Truly Awaken Lineagy & Legacy (Passive Ability) - Action | Once per Long Rest | Variable Duration
 	* Sets Lineagy & Legacy's True Awakening to an 'Active' state, enabling use of all Active Features from the True Awakened Tier
 		* Durability – 12
-		* Toll – You suffer 2 levels of exhaustion.
-Additionally, your movement speed is halved until you finish a long rest
 * Generational Inspiration (Active Effect)
 	* You gain a 1d12 Bardic Inspiration die at the start of each of your turns.
 	* This die can be used in either of the following ways: